-New California laws to Alter Workplace Rules
+New California Laws to Alter Workplace Rules

 LEGAL

-New California laws to Alter Workplace Rules
+New California Laws to Alter Workplace Rules

 Ringing in the new year means ringing in a whole set of new laws that are important for employers to know.
 Most of these laws go into effect Jan.
 1, but the minimum-wage increase in Los Angeles doesn’t take effect until July 1.